brigadecore/brigade/README.md

 # Brigade 2: Event-based Scripting for Kubernetes

-Brigade 2 is currently in a _beta_ state and remains under heavy development, but that development is primarily oriented around improving the platform's stability.
+Brigade 2 is currently in a _beta_ state and remains under active development, but that effort is primarily oriented around improving the platform's stability.
 Breaking changes to APIs are not anticipated.

 ## Introducing Brigade 2